-The XT1000 Series (XT1800/XT1900/XT1910) chipsets are Xingtera’s G.hn (Ghn) based, high performance, carrier-grade chip product line.
+The XT1000 Series (XT1900/XT1910) chipsets are Xingtera’s G.hn (Ghn) based, high performance, carrier-grade chip product line.
 The chipsets are fully compliant to the ITU-T G.hn standards, with support of multiple media including coax cables, power-lines, phone lines, twisted-pair cables, and other copper wires.
-The XT1000 series chipsets are capable of running ITU-T G.hn compliant 100MHz MIMO (XT1800/XT1900 as power-lines communication chipsets) and 200MHz SISO (XT1800/XT1910 as Ethernet over Coax or IP over 2-Wire chipsets) bandplans.
+The XT1000 series chipsets are capable of running ITU-T G.hn compliant 100MHz MIMO (XT1900 as power-lines communication chipsets) and 200MHz SISO (XT1910 as Ethernet over Coax or IP over 2-Wire chipsets) bandplans.
 The maximum PHY rate is 2Gbps, while the maximum throughput can reach 1.7Gbps.
-There are two generations of G.hn chipsets currently available: Wave-1 (XT1800) and Wave-2 (XT1900/XT1910).
+Currently all the chipsets are Wave-2 generation.

 The XT1000 series chipsets can be used to build various G.hn-enabled home networking or access networking products: power-line communication (PLC) adapters, Ethernet and WiFi extenders (over power-line, coax, or phone line), G.hn + Mesh WiFi devices, home gateways, set-top boxes (STB), home entertainment systems, network-attached storage devices (NAS), HDTVs, home security surveillance systems, digital signage, healthcare networking systems, gaming consoles, desktop PCs, etc. Compared to legacy power-line communication chipsets, Xingtera’s G.hn chipsets provide higher PHY data rates and stronger stability.
 Xingtera also offers turn-key solutions with software or module level customization to further accelerate the time to market for customers.